Contact Us

 This phase will involve the following aspects:

-Analyze Idea and Target Audience
+Analyze the Idea and the Target Audience

 We’ll use this data to develop a market-driven money transfer app as well as a basis to launch a marketing strategy.
+This Image Shows the Development Process of a Peer to Peer Payment App the First Step is a Discovery Phase It Helps to Analyze Idea

 Conduct Competitors’ Research